wgsl-tooling-wg/wesl-spec/Imports.md

 An item import imports a single item.
 The item can be renamed with the `as` keyword.

 An import collection imports multiple items, and allows for nested imports.

+A wildcard import imports all items from a module, but does not import further modules.

 ### Import resolution algorithm